 Bond with HKS alumni who share your commitment to public policy in specific areas of interest.
-We currently have five Shared Interest Groups (SIGs):
+We currently have six Shared Interest Groups (SIGs):

 Founded in 2015, the Adaptive Leadership Alumni aim to strengthen people's leadership capacity to meet the adaptive opportunities and challenges facing organizations and societies around the world.

 - Providing a holding environment for cooperation and learning within a community of practitioners and educators

 - Linking like-minded people with each other and with the latest materials on leadership practice and education

 - Fostering the establishment and continuity of alumni consultation groups to support people to "lead and stay alive" as they face important challenges in their work lives

 - Creating a network of referral for alumni seeking to teach or consult in adaptive leadership

 - Further developing the theory and methods of adaptive leadership practice and education

 The HKS BAA, officially approved in 2016, was formed to advance and promote issues affecting HKS’s current students, black alumni, the administration, faculty, staff, and the black community within the United States and globally.
 The SIG will also support the recruitment and success of black students, faculty, and staff at HKS and members will serve as mentors for current students and help them with their career paths.
 In addition, the HKS BAA will foster discussions and address potential solutions to the many social issues that disproportionately affect communities of color.